 Lymphocytic interstitial pneumonitis

-- AIDS: particularly if it occurs in the young
+- AIDS: particularly if it occurs in the young 9

 - rheumatoid arthritis

-- features can be non specific, but may include
+Features can be non-specific, but may include:

-- features generally tend to be diffuse with mid to lower lobe predominance
+- features tend to be diffuse with mid to lower lobe predominance

 - mediastinal lymphadenopathy